 This article will share with you why and how to use eggshells in the garden to improve your soil and benefit your plants!

 Have you ever wondered how to use eggshells in the garden?
 Most homesteaders have chickens and a vegetable garden, and most homesteaders like to utilize everything they have on hand.
 So in this article I will explain a couple of different ways of how and why I save my eggshells to use in the garden.

 During the fall and winter, I start saving eggshells in preparation for using them when I plant my tomato seedlings and pepper seedlings.
 But before I use them, there are a couple of steps I do in preparing eggshells for the garden.

-Baking Eggshells to Prep them for Use in the Garden
+How to Bake Eggshells for Use in the Garden